abekek/abekek/README.md

 - 👨‍🎓 I'm currently studying Computer Science and Business @Lehigh University.
 - 🔬 I'm currently working on my paper about Deep Learning in Piezoresponse Force Microscopy.
-- 🧑‍💻 In the meantime I'm learning Web3 and Machine Learning.
+- 🧑‍💻 In the meantime I'm upgrading my skills in Machine Learning.
 - 🧠 I'm thrilled about topics of Neuroscience, Brain and AI in Medicine.
-- ⚡ Hobbies : 🥋 Martial arts, 🎸 trying to play guitar and 📚 reading
+- ⚡ Hobbies : 🥋 Martial arts, 🎸 guitar and 📚 reading

 #### Contact Info
 - 📫 Reach out to me : [LinkedIn](https://www.linkedin.com/in/abekek/)